comit-network/RFCs/RFC-002-SWAP.md

 ### Ledger

-A record which tracks asset ownerships.
-For example, the Bitcoin or Ethereum networks.
+A ledger is anything that records ownership and allows transferal of that ownership.

-Refer to the [common registry](./registry-common.md#ledger) for the definition of supported ledgers.
+Refer to the [common registry](./COMIT-registry.md#ledgers) for the definition of supported ledgers.

 ### Asset

 An asset is anything whose ownership can be transferred on a [ledger](#ledger).

-Refer to the [common registry](./registry-common.md#asset) for the definition of supported assets.
+Refer to the [common registry](./COMIT-registry.md#assets) for the definition of supported assets.

 ## SWAP REQUEST